 What does each Bread House, both non-for-profit center or social enterprise, strive to do?
-The Bread House seeks to encourage inter-religious dialogue, cooperation among different generations and professional and ethnic groups as all participants knead together around the same table.
+The Bread House seeks to encourage inter-cultural dialogue, cooperation among different generations and professional and ethnic groups as all participants knead together around the same table.
 In our workshops, organized in weekly community programs, during the baking time, people share their artistic talents, from poetry and music to theater and sewing.
 Our mission is to enable people to discover their creative potential and identify the local assets (people, cultural traditions, natural resources, etc) for problem-solving – rather than only delving into the local problems – to help one another move forward and promote co-existence through co-creation.

 What problems (global and local) are we trying to solve?

 We offer not high-tech but HIGH-TOUCH solutions to social problems!

 We live in an era starved of touch: an era of virtual social networks (Facebook, Linkedin, YouTube, etc.), which more and more companies imagine as the future of human communication.
 However, we have proven that people crave tangible relations ever more: real contact with natural materials and real contact with people, which we make happen in the most direct way through collective bread-making.
 Thus, the Bread Houses offer a new and alternative global social network, where people across the globe unite online as well as physically come to make bread together (and share recipes, artistic talents, local traditions, etc.) and connect their bread-making events across continents through Skype video conferencing.
 We ultimately weave a real trans-national family, eating one bread and sharing one table.